 Company boards often seek third-party solvency opinions in connection with leveraged transactions to assist them in fulfilling their board duties.
-A solvency opinion is a third-party expert’s opinion as to whether pro forma a transaction the subject company’s i) assets exceed its liabilities, (ii) it is reasonable to conclude that a subject company will be able to pay its debts when they mature or come due; and (iii) the subject company has unreasonable small capital.
+A solvency opinion is a third-party expert’s opinion as to whether i) a company’s assets exceed its liabilities, (ii) it is reasonable to conclude that a subject company will be able to pay its debts when they mature or come due; and (iii) the subject company has unreasonably small capital.

 It is critical for a board to seek an experienced, third-party provider who can not only illustrate the full breadth and depth of its solvency analysis capabilities through a comprehensive and extensive list of clients but also have the ability to defend their opinion in the event of future litigation.
 A good solvency analysis will provide a board with the third-party provider’s opinion that reasonably concludes as to whether a company is solvent and will have adequate capital in a leveraged financing transaction.

 Every solvency opinion is subject to a unique analysis since the solvency opinion is – by definition – only applicable to one, single, unique business entity.
 No “hard and fast” rules of thumb apply to complete a solvency analysis.
 Each company has its own weaknesses and vulnerabilities, and boards of directors need to ensure the solvency opinion provider they select has fully accounted for them in developing an opinion.